 Your TL will discover that learning isn’t a one-way street—they can learn from their team as much as the team will learn from them!
 This can happen as formal annual or bi-annual 360 reviews, but high performing teams strive to keep feedback loops as short as possible with informal, ad-hoc discussions occurring naturally as part of a shared passion for learning and growth.

 This goes beyond simply asking developers to rate their TLs.
 In order for feedback to be useful, your company must have an established culture of safe, honest communication.
 Feedback givers should be able to be truthful about opportunities for growth, but should be objective and constructive when describing them.
 Feedback receivers should likewise accept outside observation without anger or despondency, trusting in the good intentions of those giving feedback.

 From trepidatious leader to team champion

-Technical leads play a vital role in software development teams.
-They help define and clarify the work for team members, mentor and assist with technical questions and challenges, and are often the liaison to the business or PM on what is possible within the project’s constraints.
-The new breadth of responsibilities and demands on time are a paradigm shift from spending long hours focusing on a single work item, and they must additionally learn how to let go and delegate, and step up to being the sole technical leader.
+Technical leads play a vital role on all software development teams, whether you’re part of a software consultancy or an in-house IT team.
+TLs help define and clarify the work for team members, mentor and assist with technical questions and challenges, and are often the liaison to the business or PM on what is possible within the project’s constraints.
+The new breadth of Technical Lead responsibilities and demands on time are a paradigm shift from spending long hours focusing on a single work item, and they must additionally learn how to let go and delegate, and step up to being the sole technical leader.
 New TLs will take time to adjust and hit some bumps along the way.
 Knowing that the transition isn’t instantaneous and having a plan to support fledgling TLs in your organization will help them persevere through the growing pains, learn quickly, and establish themselves as catalysts of a productive, cohesive team.